IT3038C/IT3038C.github.io/docs/week-2.md

 ./myFirstScript.sh
 ```

-You’ll get a permissions error.
-That’s because we don’t have execute on the script.
+You'll get a permissions error.
+That's because we don't have execute on the script.
 Grant execute permissions with the following command:

 ```bash
 $ chmod +x myFirstScript.sh